Dashboards

 2. Select **Sync with Latest Data** from the dropdown menu

-The tile will update with the latest query results and display a new timestamp indicating when the data was last synced, but only if the underlying data sources have been updated since the last refresh.
+The tile will update with the latest query results and display a new timestamp indicating when the query was last evaluated, but only if the underlying data sources have been updated since the last refresh.

 Use the time range controls to analyze trends across different periods: